The One and the Eight

 - In terms of film culture, the Beijing Film Academy, China’s only film school, was re-opened in 1978, after being closed throughout the Cultural Revolution.
 The Academy received over 10,000 applications, from all over China, to be part of the first new batch of admissions.
 Film-making had been repressed for all these years, and now the lid had been lifted at last.

 - One final ingredient was still missing.
 As the great film theorist Andre Bazin once put it, great films happen thanks to the fortuitous intersection of the right historical moment and talent.
 And so the talent arrived, from the Beijing Film Academy.
 Out of all those applications, the Academy picked just 153.
 They were a determined bunch, partaking in all-night viewing sessions at the Academy’s library, feeding on whatever films foreign embassies had been kind enough to loan out, in order to move beyond the influence of Chinese and Soviet cinema — the only previously allowed films before 1976.
 Among them were Chen, Tian and both Zhangs, as well as, incidentally, the artist Ai Weiwei.
-They graduated in 1982 and collectively would be labelled the ‘Fifth Generation’ (a term indicating their status as the fifth generation of graduates from the Film Academy), but for this post I’ve preferred to use ‘Chinese New Wave’.
+They graduated in 1982 and collectively would be labelled the ‘Fifth Generation’ (a term indicating their status as the fifth major era in the periodisations proposed by Chinese film historians), but for this post I’ve preferred to use ‘Chinese New Wave’.
 They had been prevented from expressing themselves for so long, but, after living through the madness of the Cultural Revolution first-hand, they now had a lot to say.
 Film would be their medium of expression.

 Understandably, this new generation of Chinese filmmakers wanted to break with the past.
 Before knowing what their films should be like, they knew what they should not be like.
 No more simplistic political propaganda filled with black-and-white certitudes (e.g. “peasants are good”, “bourgeois are bad”, “Mao and the Party know best”, etc.), and no more melodramatic histrionics.
 The slate would be wiped clean and the aim was now to make films like no other Chinese films before them.
 Things which had been missing from the earlier Chinese films, subjects, angles, character types, all were now encouraged.
 This confrontational attitude would mean having to lock horns with the censorship imposed by the Central Film Bureau in Beijing, as One and Eight and its makers would soon find out.